cyrusn/slidedown/md/example.md

 # PlantUML

-We also support [PlantUML][plantuml], but can only be parsed when you connected to internet. for more about PlantUML, please go to PlantUML [sitemap][plantuml-sitemap].
+We also support [PlantUML][plantuml], but can only be parsed when you connected to internet.

+For more about PlantUML, please go to PlantUML [sitemap][plantuml-sitemap].

 ``` plantuml
 @startuml